Crime in Jamaica: Drugs

 In March 2025, Jamaican authorities seized 1,183 pounds (538.8 kg) of cocaine disguised as Cuban honey at the Kingston seaport.
 The drug, valued at USD 3.1 billion, was found in a shipping container during a joint operation by the Jamaica Customs Agency and the Firearms and Narcotics Investigation Division (FNID).
 Senior Superintendent Samuel Blake highlighted the seizure as part of ongoing efforts to curb drug trafficking.
 The bust coincided with a visit by U.S. Secretary of State Marco Rubio, who discussed narcotics-related corruption with Jamaican officials.

 Emergencies

-On November 15, 2022, the Jamaican Prime Minister Andrew Holness declared a state of emergency for certain regions of Jamaica because of rising crime rates.
+On November 15, 2022, Jamaican Prime Minister Andrew Holness declared a state of emergency for certain regions of Jamaica because of rising crime rates.
 Some areas affected by the measures include the capital Kingston, and the popular tourist destination of Montego Bay.
 This followed a travel warning from the U.S. State Department suggesting travelers to not travel to certain areas of the country due to crime rates.